jhoerr/aurelia-skeleton/README.md

 1. Clone this repo.
 2. Open the `aurelia-skeleton` solution in Visual Studio
 3. Rebuild the solution.
 Nuget and npm packages should be automatically restored.
+4. Create the database.
+From the Package Manager Console change the default project to `WebApi` and execute `EntityFramework\update-database`.
-4. Press F5 to launch debug instances of the sites.
+5. Press F5 to launch debug instances of the sites.

 ### Running the Aurelia app from the command line.